Taylor-CCB-Group/BabelVR-Releases/README.md

 <img src="images/Menu_RefImages.png" width="50%" height="auto">

-The large "enabled" toggle at the top of the list can be disabled to hide all images.
+The large "enabled" toggle at the top of the list can be used to temporarily hide all images.

 # Debug console
 This allows you to view application logs at runtime.
-If you experience errors or unexpected behaviour, this can be used to create a draft email which may help us to understand the issue.
+If you experience errors or unexpected behaviour, this can be used to create a draft email which may help us to diagnose the issue.

 <img src="images/Menu_Debug.png" width="50%" height="auto">